wastee/ChordPy/README.md

 * transpose and convert using ChordPy
 * copy output text to MS Word and make pretty for printing (two columns, 0.5 margins is the only right way to do this obviously).

 I use PyInstaller to make this Python script into a `.exe` executable.
-The program only uses `kinter` simple GUI dialogs.
+The program only uses `tkinter` simple GUI dialogs.
 Run `make.bat` to compile ChordPro.py into an executable.

 **God Bless!
 Have fun worshipping!**